etfriedman/Live-FacialRecognition-python/README.md

-# Live Facial Recognition in python using a pre NN (Nueral Network)
+# Live Facial Recognition in python using dlibs pre-trained model.
+Some code adapted from face_recognition library.

 ## Use of face_recognition library, edited to train on any number of images that you put inside the /Faces/ Folder.